Scientific-Computing-Lab/gpuFLOPBench/README.md

 The `gatherData.py` script will emit a CSV file called `roofline-data.csv` containing all the benchmarking data.
 After each kernel is run, the data is written out to the last line of the CSV file.
 We encourage writing the results of the execution to a log file for later error/execution analysis.

+‼️‼️This process of profiling all the codes can take a while (roughly 6-7 hours), we suggest leaving the profiling running while someone babysits in case of an unexpected error. ‼️‼️

 ## Scraping the CUDA kernels